 GASB Statement No. 87 - In June 2017, GASB issued Statement No. 87, Leases.
 This standard's primary objective is to better meet the information needs of financial statement users by improving accounting and financial reporting for leases by governments.
 The statement was postponed by GASB Statement No. 95 and is effective for periods beginning after June 15, 2021.
-The District has not yet determined the impact on the financial statements.
+The District has implemented this Statement as of June 30, 2022.